2020 Illinois Truck & Equipment Allen Crowe 100: Qualifying

-Qualifying was held on Sunday, October 4, at 11:30 AM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
+Qualifying was held on Sunday, October 4, at 11:30 a.m.
+EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.

 Ryan Unzicker of Hendren Motorsports would win the pole, setting a time of 34.047 and an average speed of 105.736 mph.
 The pole was Unzicker's first.